 Walk & Bike Mendocino is contacting the good folks who are running for office in Mendocino County.
-The third and fifth district seats for the County are being contested.
-Ted Williams is now running unopposed in the Fifth District.
-There are three seats open on the Ukiah City Council, three open in Fort Bragg in November.
-We’re asking the candidates a few questions so we know where they stand on the issues that matter to us.
+The first, second, and fourth district seats for the County are being contested.
+We’re asking the candidates a few questions so as voters we know where they stand on the issues that matter to us.
 We will be posting the responses as we receive them from the candidates.

 We have listed the candidates below and will provide a link to their answers.
 If there is no link, they have not yet answered.